 What is the purpose of the

-option would be useful, such as updating aupdated_at
+touch: trueoption would be useful, such as updating aupdated_attimestamp on associated records.

 - Explain how the